Innovation Follow-on Pathfinder

 Pathfinder awards complement Innovation Follow-on call awards.

-Follow-on awards of up to £250k FEC fund development projects whose objective is to realise the commercial potential of NERC-funded research via a combination of complementary technical and commercial engagement work programmes.
+Follow-on awards of up to £125k (£100k NERC contribution at 80%) fund development projects whose objective is to realise the commercial potential of NERC-funded research via a combination of complementary technical and commercial engagement work programmes.

 Successful applications to the Follow-on Fund are invariably built upon a good understanding of the likely market potential for the technology around which the project is based.

 If you are confident that you already have a sound assessment of these, and the other, issues described in Follow-on Fund - Guidance for applicants, you are ready to submit an application to the Follow-on Fund.

 If, however, there are gaps in your knowledge, you are strongly advised to first apply for a Pathfinder award.

 This will give you the best possible opportunity to secure Follow-on funding by enabling you to carry out work that will help you develop a greater understanding of the commercial aspects and possibilities of your research, and hence produce a more robust, better informed proposal for Follow-on funding.

 Pathfinder awards enable you to fill such knowledge gaps via activities such as market assessment and competitor analysis, intellectual property searches, engaging with potential commercial collaborators and end-users, and 'milestone 1' technical work where the technical feasibility of the whole project depends on it.

 - Proposals for Follow-on support must build on the outputs of recent or previous NERC-funded research activity or research council funded research that falls within the NERC remit.

-- Proposals must come from a Research Organisation eligible to apply to NERC, please see the guidance on the RCUK website.
+- Proposals must come from a Research Organisation eligible to apply to NERC, please see the guidance on the RCUK website - external link.